0xDBFB7/ceramic/documents/terse.md

 #### Tonsil 7: Applied failure

 Almost 8 months of trial and error was required to obtain a usable part by this process.
-Gel-casting is very well described in the literature and commonly applied in industry; the only conclusion I can draw is that I'm *dumb*.
+Gel-casting is very well described in the literature and commonly applied in industry.
 Here are a few notable failures.